SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [Ubuntu-Telemetry-Free-Privacy-Secure](https://github.com/butteff/Ubuntu-Telemetry-Free-Privacy-Secure) - Bash script, which helps to remove telemetry and do system more private and secure
 - [arm-docker-fixes](https://github.com/DieterReuter/arm-docker-fixes) - Scripts and hotfixes to fix some issues with Docker on ARM devices
 - [misp-book](https://github.com/MISP/misp-book) - User guide of MISP
+- [Sn1per](https://github.com/1N3/Sn1per) - Automated pentest framework for offensive security experts
-- [kodachi](https://github.com/WMAL/kodachi) - Linux Kodachi operating system is based on Debian 9.5 / Ubuntu 18.04 it will provide you with a secure, anti-forensic, and anonymous operating system considering all features that a person who is concerned about privacy would need to have in order to be secure.
+- [kodachi](https://github.com/WMAL/kodachi) - Linux Kodachi operating system is based on Xubuntu 18.04 it will provide you with a secure, anti-forensic, and anonymous operating system considering all features that a person who is concerned about privacy would need to have in order to be secure.
 - [ccrm](https://github.com/sjqlwy/ccrm) - 新手检测树莓派国内源脚本
 - [payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
 A collection of web attack payloads.
 - [myPiLFS](https://github.com/breezecloud/myPiLFS) - linux from scratch (lfs) on raspberry pi